 Expire

-You can set expiry dates for assets stored in the library and uploaded to tasks.
-You can search for and set a date with a date picker, filter for assets about to expire (or have already expired) and receive email and in-app expiration notifications.
+You can set expiry dates for assets stored in the Library and uploaded to tasks.
+You can search for and set a date with a date picker, filter for assets about to expire (or have already expired), and receive email and in-app expiration notifications.

-Set an expiry date when uploading to the library
+Set an expiry date when uploading to the Library

 You can set the expiry date for an asset when you first upload it.

-- Go to library> Add > Upload.
+- Go to Library> Add > Upload.

 - Select an asset.
 See Library overview for the ways you can upload an asset.